-Memorial to George and Amelia Chard, Old Cloister.
+Memorial to George and Amelia Chard, College Cloisters.

-In 1891, TF Kirby, the College's Bursar and historian, first fixed a plaque to the wall of 8 College Street.
+Around 1890, Octo La Croix, who ran a confectionary shop on the ground floor of Number 8, first fixed a plaque to commemorate Jane Austen's association with the house.
 Despite unsubstantiated challenges since, there is no doubt of the authenticity of its claim.
 Jane gave her address as "Mrs David's, College Street, Winton" - the property was indeed in Mrs David's possession at this time.
 James Edward Austen, who attended his aunt's funeral, recalled that the house was "the corner house at the entrance to Commoners", Commoners being the boarding house in which he had himself resided until but one year previously.
-Although the boarding house no longer exists, the ground plan and rights of way remain.
+Although the boarding house no longer exists, the ground plan and passageway remain.
 Number 8 College Street is largely of eighteenth-century construction.
 Like many of the properties in the area it has undergone significant alterations over time, often incompletely recorded.
-Jane and Cassandra had taken all of the first floor, accessed through the front door and a no longer existent staircase.
-The room at the back of the house is thought to have been Jane's bedroom.
+Jane and Cassandra had taken rooms on the first floor, accessed through the front door and a no longer existent staircase.
+An apartment at the front originally contained four rooms, including the drawing room described by Jane.
 The bow window remains, and tradition emboldened by common sense places Jane's final days on a sofa on the opposite wall, next to the fireplace.
-Dr Gabell's garden has lost its wall but retains its gate pillars and is maintained by the College as space open to the public.
+Dr Gabell's garden has lost its wall and is maintained by the College as space open to the public.

-The Headmaster's House, College Street, Winchester, George Pyne, c1852.
+The Headmaster's House, College Street, Winchester, George Pyne, c1851.
 The house replaced an earlier structure.
-The right of way between the Headmaster's House and 8 College Street, with its bow window, remains through the far right arch, down towards the previous Commoners.
+The passageway between the Headmaster's House and 8 College Street, with its bow window, remains through the far right arch, down towards the previous Commoners.